techfort/LokiJS/tutorials/Query Examples.md

 ### Designing Queries

 LokiJS has evolved several mechanisms for querying the database.
-It may be difficult at first to determine which method you should use for querying, so this page will attempt to describe features and limitations of the various methods.

 At the highest level of abstraction, let us divide the methods into these categories :
 * Core Methods - simple, yet powerful method for queries applied directly to a collection.
 * Chaining (via Resultsets) - allows for sorting, limiting, offsets, and multiple queries in sequence.
 * Chaining Transforms - similar to method chaining above, yet defined in object structure which can be serialized.